tpm2-software/tpm2-tools/man/tpm2_createprimary.1.md

   * **-P**, **--auth-hierarchy**=_HIERARCHY\_\_AUTH\_VALUE_:
     Optional authorization value when authorization is required to create object under the specified hierarchy given via the **-a** option.
-Authorization values should follow the authorization formatting standards, see section "Authorization Formatting".
+Authorization values should follow the "authorization formatting standards", see section "Authorization Formatting".

   * **-k**, **--auth-object**=_OBJECT\_AUTH_:
     Optional authorization password for the newly created object.
-Password values should follow the authorization formatting standards, see section "Authorization Formatting".
+Password values should follow the "authorization formatting standards", see section "Authorization Formatting".

   * **-g**, **--halg**=_ALGORITHM_:
     The hash algorithm to use for generating the objects name.
     If not specified, the default name algorithm is SHA256.
-    Algorithms should follow the "formatting standards, see section "Algorithm Specifiers".
+    Algorithms should follow the "formatting standards", see section "Algorithm Specifiers".
 Also, see section
     "Supported Hash Algorithms" for a list of supported hash algorithms.